amadad/civic-agentcy/README.md

 **Civic Agentcy** is a comprehensive framework designed to automate the process of analyzing public policies, engaging stakeholders, preparing legislative briefings, developing policy recommendations, and compiling detailed reports.
 Utilizing a combination of advanced language models and web scraping tools, this project aims to provide in-depth insights that guide policy formulation, refinement, and implementation planning.

-**Civic Agentcy** is a sophisticated framework designed for public policy analysis and development, characterized by:
+**Civic Agentcy** is a sophisticated framework designed for public policy analysis and development.

 * **Automated Policy Analysis**: Utilizes advanced language models to analyze and evaluate policies.
 * **Stakeholder Engagement**: Streamlines the process of identifying and engaging key stakeholders.